What Causes Fiber Internet Outages?

 Wireless internet connections are less vulnerable to physical damage than wired connections.
 For this reason, many homes and businesses use fixed wireless internet as a failover internet option that keeps them online if their fiber internet connection goes down for any reason.

-Fixed wireless internet is a great option for people looking for a reliable wireless failover, as well as those looking for a primary internet option in places without fiber access.
-To discover fixed wireless internet options in your area, start a chat now or give us a call at 866-439-6630.
+Fixed wireless internet is an excellent option for people looking for a reliable wireless failover and those looking for a primary internet option in places without fiber access.
+To discover fixed wireless internet options in your area, check coverage in your area or call us at 866-439-6630.